Balsam Poplar Essential Oil (Populus balsamifera)

 The production of our Balsam Poplar essential oil is labor-intensive since the buds are sustainably wildcrafted in the forests of Canada and this can only be done by hand.
 In addition, distillation cannot be conducted during the coldest months in this extreme climate and, as a result, only limited quantities of this wonderful essential oil are produced.

 Note: All information on this page, above and below, is provided for educational interest only.
 Nothing here is intended to make claims for our product “Balsam Poplar Essential Oil”.
 Your experiences with an essential oil may differ from any one else’s experiences.
 No information provided here is intended to be used for the diagnosis or treatment of any physical or mental illness.
 Please pay attention to the safety information provided below in order to insure that your experiences with this product are good ones.

-In aromatherapy literature, Balsam poplar essential oil has been claimed to have the ability to reduce muscle spasms and inflammation and nourish the skin.
-It has also been said to have antimicrobial and antioxidant effects.
-Balsam Poplar essential oil has been used by some aromatherapists for addressing discomfort in muscles and joints.
-It has also been described as having comforting and balancing effects at the emotional level and has been said to provide support for healing deep emotional wounds as well as minor physical wounds.
+In aromatherapy literature, Balsam poplar essential oil has been claimed to have the ability to reduce muscle spasms and inflammation and nourish the skin and it has been used by some aromatherapists for addressing discomfort in muscles and joints.
+It’s also been described as having comforting and balancing effects at the emotional level and has been said to provide support for healing deep emotional wounds as well as minor physical wounds.

 How to Use Balsam Poplar Essential Oil with Adults

 Balsam Poplar essential oil can be used for inhalation and topical use.
 In our opinion, one of the best ways to use this wonderful essential oil is to mix it with vegetable oil to a maximum concentration of 2% for use as an after-sports ointment or any time we’re dealing with routine “achy body” stuff.
 Or, if you’re willing to spend a little more time, you can make a traditional “Balm of Gilead” type of salve.